RamiJS/RamiJS/README.md

 # 💫 About Me:
-a 22 year-old Software Engineer that has nothing to do but to code.
+A 22 year-old Software Engineer with a strong passion for coding and a dedication to staying up-to-date with the latest technologies and trends.

 ## 🌐 Socials: